 Surety Bonds in Arizona

-A bond is an insurance policy that guarantees that an individual or business will fulfill their obligations to a client.
+What are they?… they are an insurance policy that guarantees that an individual or business will fulfill their obligations to a client.
 The party who purchases the bond is known as the principal, while the party who is protected by the bond is called the obligee.
-If the principal fails to provide the services that they were obligated to provide, the obligee can be financially reimbursed according to the terms of the bond.
+If the principal fails to provide the services that they were obligated to provide, the obligee can be financially reimbursed according to the terms.
 When this happens, the compensation is provided by the surety, or the party who sold the bond to the principal.

 How Does an Arizona Surety Bond Work?

 There are several different types of surety that all have their own requirements, and Arizona surety bonds might be slightly different from what you would find elsewhere.
-Most of them do operate in roughly the same way, however.
-A bond works as insurance to an obligee, even though it is the principal who purchases the bond.
-Should the principal fail to fulfill their obligations to the obligee, the obligee can file a claim against the bond.
-If the claim is proven to be valid, the insurance company who sold the surety reimburses the obligee according to the terms of the bond.
+Most of them do operate in roughly the same way, however. they work as insurance to an obligee, even though it is the principal who purchased the bond.
+Should the principal fail to fulfill their obligations to the obligee, the obligee can file a claim against the it.
+If the claim is proven to be valid, the insurance company who sold the surety reimburses the obligee according to the terms.
 The underwriters of the policy will then be reimbursed by the principal for the claim.